 Learning about Intermittent Fasting last year sparked an interest for me in this hot topic of going without food for a period, something I’d never imagined trying in the past considering my intense love of food.
 I decided to take my research in the direction of biblical fasting, starting with the book A Hunger For God.
-Thanks to a recommendation from Kristi in one of the comment sections of my recent fasting discussions, I just finished another fantastic book on this topic, Fasting by Jentezen Franklin.

 After trying Intermittent Fasting, even with all of the positive benefits it brought, including wonderful improvements in mood and cravings, I knew something was missing.

 “Stated simply, biblical fasting is refraining from food for a spiritual purpose… As expressed by the impassioned plea of David in Psalm 42, fasting brings one into a deeper, more intimate and powerful relationship with the Lord.”